Pikby/TheAbyss/README.md

 # Todo:

 	Decent lighting
-	Design and create actually blocks
+	Design and create actual blocks
 	Inventory system
 	In game storage system
 	Possibly change from a 2d chunk map to a 3d chunk map